 'How to tackle SEO before you ship website to production or even build it'

 How to tackle SEO before you ship website to production or even build it

-Commonly overlooked approach to benefit from organic traffic is to address SEO development on the very stage of website building (be it first time or redesign).
+Commonly overlooked approach to benefit from organic traffic is to address Search Engine Optimization (SEO) wise development on the very stage of website building (be it first time or redesign).

 A bit of theory: internal and external SEO factors

 What specialists and clients mean by search engine promotion?
 Everyone wants good positions and rankings, but how to achieve the actual result?
 That’s where the argument reaches it peak.
 To put it simple, SEO is an attempt to proactively influence a search engine algorithm.
 It is an attempt to either artificially drive up the metrics — at its worst, or at its best — a series of orderly tweaks and adjustments.
 Search engines keep track of three metrics:

 - First, external factors: who and how is redirected to your website;

 - Second, internal factors: the quality of your website.
 How satisfactory it is for users;